david-fernando/vercel-home/README.md

 ### About
-This is a simple React JS application just for testing Versel services
+This is a simple React JS application just for testing Vercel services